What is an elevated work platform?

 The training may also include advice on methods for risk control aimed at the height work type to be carried out.
 In most cases, though, applied EWP training is offered to ensure that the trainees can ably and safely work with an EWP.

 Elevated Work Platform Licensing NSW

 In Newcastle and the Central Coast, a licence to work with boom-type Elevated Work Platforms having at least 11 meters boom length, requires two days.
-At the Chris Shilling Transport Training, the full EWP ticket fee is $600, plus an added charge of $67 for the licence application fee with Australia Post.
+At the CS Transport Training, the full EWP ticket fee is $600, plus an added charge of $67 for the licence application fee with Australia Post.

 The payment of the fee is due in full on the first day of training and is not subject to refund should the participant decide not to complete the training.
 On the other hand, upon the successful completion of the EWP Licensing NSW course, the participants will get the required official logbook training, as well as assessment results, which will give them the eligibility to submit an application for an HRW or High-Risk Work Licence.

 You can obtain a permit to operate an elevated work platform by meeting the following requirements:

 - Proficiency in the English language because the regulation disallows the use of an interpreter during the official formal assessment;